• Skip to primary navigation

 • Carrot Cake Mug Cake from I am a Honeybee

-Irish Soda Farls sliced in half and topped with butter and jam.
+Close up of four Irish Soda Farls on a wooden board with one cut in half and filled with melted butter and raspberry jam.

 Irish Soda Farls Recipe

-Two Irish Soda Farls on a wooden board with a skillet in the background.
+Four Irish Soda Farls on a wooden board with one cut in half and filled with butter and raspberry jam.

 Print Pin